Try "cat diabetes" or "dog being sick"

 Desensitising your dog to loud noises

-Desensitisation is a way of showing your dog that things don’t have to be scary.
-It's all about exposing your dog to their anxiety triggers, like loud noises, but doing it really slowly and in a controlled way.
+Desensitisation is a way of showing your dog that things don't have to be scary.
+It's all about exposing your dog to their anxiety triggers, like the loud noises from fireworks, but doing it really slowly and in a controlled way.
+Sound therapy can be used as part of a desensitisation training program to help your dog become less fearful of loud noises, such as fireworks or thunderstorms.

 The process of desensitisation

-Desensitisation and counter-conditioning is a form of behavioural training, aimed at reducing or changing a dog’s negative response to a stimulus.
-It’s a slow process, with the aim being to expose your dog to whatever makes them anxious (such as fireworks noise), but at such a low level it doesn’t cause any stress, and then slowly crank up the intensity until your dog can tolerate their particular trigger.
+Desensitisation and counter-conditioning is a form of dog behavioural training, aimed at reducing or changing a dog's negative response to a stimulus.
+It's a slow process, with the aim being to expose your dog to whatever makes them anxious (such as fireworks noise), but at such a low level it doesn't cause any stress, and then slowly crank up the intensity until your dog can tolerate their particular trigger.
 This is often paired with a positive reward when your dog remains calm, so that their response to the trigger, such as a thunderstorm, gradually becomes positive rather than negative.

 The most important thing is to take it easy.
 Rushing through the process could backfire and make your dog even more anxious.
 So, go at a pace that's comfortable for your dog, and make sure you're not overwhelming them with too much too soon.